Musa-E/cs426_Elqaq_Musa_Asgn1/README.md

 > - [Demo City by Versatile Studios](https://assetstore.unity.com/packages/3d/environments/urban/demo-city-by-versatile-studio-mobile-friendly-269772)
 > - [Low Poly Street Pack](https://assetstore.unity.com/packages/3d/environments/urban/low-poly-street-pack-67475)
 > - *(There was also minimal usage of the terrain tools (+ [sample asset](https://assetstore.unity.com/packages/3d/environments/landscapes/terrain-sample-asset-pack-145808)) package (by Unity) for the grass texture).*
+> - I made some assets and materials, but nothing too crazy

 Any code used was either from the code provided to our class, or made by me using things like online tutorials and forums.